 We have begun doing our photos differently.
-Because of the slow load times on this page, we have shifted all new photo info to our facebook page.
-You can go there with this link: http://www.facebook.com/LBCglennieMI, which should open in a new window.
+Because of the slow load times on this page, we have shifted all new photo info to our Facebook page.
+You can go there with this link: https://www.facebook.com/lott.baptist.7 which should open in a new window.
 If, for some reason, you are experiencing difficulty with the hyperlink, just copy the URL address into your browser and try it that way.

-If you have taken pictures and would like to see them on the facebook page, please email digital photos to email@example.com or get paper photos to Ken or Sheryl Busch, or Pastor Elmer or Melanie and we will get them published to our facebook page!
+If you have taken pictures and would like to see them on the Facebook page, please email digital photos to our contact email at Contact Us or get paper photos to our Pastor and we will get them published to our Facebook page!
 If you can get to us in writing who is in the photo and what the event was, it will help make sure we get things spelled correctly and properly captioned!

 God Bless and Thanks for visiting!